 Where Is The Extensor Digitorum Muscle Located?

-The extensor digitorum is a long muscle that connects the outside (thumb side) of the elbow into 4 tendons that connect to the middle of the four fingers.
+The extensor digitorum is a long muscle that connects the outside (thumb side) of the elbow, extends down the back of the forearm joining 4 tendons that connect to the middle of the four fingers.

 What Movements Does the Extensor Digitorum Control?

 - Straightens the 3rd, 4th, and 5th fingers

 Activities That Cause Pain and Symptoms of the Extensor Digitorum: